jonathanapwoka20-prog/Financial-Modeling-Restaurant-Full-Financial-Model-Independent-Project-/README.md

 ---

 ## Key Results and Learnings
-* **Model Accuracy:** Generated reliable projections providing clear visibility into capital requirements and the profitability timeline.
+* **Model Accuracy:** Generated reliable projections providing clear visibility into capital requirements and the profitability timeline, showcasing that under the current business assumptions the initial seed capital funding to kick-start the project is Ksh 22.5M.
+The projected yearly profit is as follows; 2021 - Ksh (2,252,099.8), 2022 - Ksh 579,672.0 and 2023 - Ksh 6,574,847.2.
-* **Investment Readiness:** Provided a robust platform for valuation, demonstrating the financial viability of the concept to potential investors.
+* **Investment Readiness:** Provided a robust platform for valuation, demonstrating the financial viability of the concept to potential investors;
+   - **Scaling Asset Base:** Orchestrated a model demonstrating consistent capital appreciation, with Total Assets growing from KSh 22.28M in Year 1 to KSh 31.16M by Year 3-a 40% increase in business valuation.
+   - **Liquidity & Cash Flow Optimization:** Maintained a robust liquidity position throughout the startup phase, ending Year 3 with a Closing Cash Balance of KSh 15.79M to support future expansion or debt servicing.
+   - **Operational Viability:** Proved the concept's scalability through a 756% growth in Net Operating Cash Flow (KSh 1.06M to KSh 9.09M), signaling a strong transition from a capital-intensive startup to a high yield operating entity.
-* **Operational Translation:** Successfully translated complex restaurant operations (like seasonality and staffing) into concrete financial outcomes.
+* **Operational Translation:** Successfully translated complex restaurant operations (like seasonality and staffing) into concrete financial outcomes by forecasting monthly revenues and monthly P&L

 ---